simonmichael/hledger_site/Home.md

 - draft new docs here and maybe move to the main website later

+- move docs that don't fit on the website back here

 - create pages annotating/discussion specific sections of the main docs (eg [[Queries]])